scbd/angular-vue/README.md

 }
 ```

-But you can make props two-way binding usinf props `.sync` modifiers and eamiting the good `update:prop` event.
+But you can make props two-way binding using props `.sync` modifiers and emitting the good `update:prop` event.

 ```html
 <!-- only first-name wil be two-way bound -->